clef-men/article_tmc/popl25-author-response.md

 > - The formalization is based on a simplified model.
 Could this proof
 >   be done on top of CFML or Melocoton?

-CFML and Melocoton provide unary program logics, they cannot be used to prove relations between a source and target program.
+CFML and Melocoton provide unary program logics: they cannot be used to prove relations between a source and target program.
 One could prove in CFML that the destination-passing-style version of `map` has a specification one would reasonably expect, but not relate it